 - 2 tablespoon Ghee

-- Add grated carrots in pan and saute for few minutes.
+- Now add cooked carrots and sauté for a few minutes.

 - Always use red carrots.
 Peel off the upper skin of carrots and then wash properly with tap water to remove dirt.

 - Use a hand grater to finely grate the carrots.